A little mountain with big views

-As a sub-peak of nearby Roche-de-Smet, Mt.
-Greenock is little known and rarely climbed by visitors to the Japser Lake region of Jasper National Park.
+As a sub-peak of nearby Roche de Smet, Mt.
+Greenock is little known and rarely climbed by visitors to the Jasper Lake region of Jasper National Park.
 What few may know, however, is that Mt.
-Greenock serves as one of the best vantage points in the region; providing great views of Roche Miette, Gargoyle Mountain and many other named peaks, a commanding view of the multi-coloured Jasper, Edna and Talbot lakes, an absolutely spectacular view of Pyramid Mountain and, on a clear day, direct views of the best aspects of Mt.
+Greenock serves as one of the best vantage points in the area.
+It provides great views of Roche Miette, Gargoyle Mountain and many other named peaks, a commanding view of the multi-coloured Jasper, Edna and Talbot lakes, an absolutely spectacular view of Pyramid Mountain and, on a clear day, direct views of the best aspects of Mt.
 Fryatt and Mt.
 Edith Cavell — two of the highest peaks in the region, both exceeding 3,350m / 11,000 ft. in height.

 Aside from the views, Mt.
 Greenock also provides interesting examples of what lightning can do to an alpine forest, as there are several small patches of fire damage littered along the ascent route.

 Mt.
 Greenock can be reached by following the Celestine Lake Road, which branches off from the Yellowhead (Hwy 16) 8km north of the Town of Jasper (look for signs advertising the Snaring River Campground).
 The paving of the road ends shortly after the campground, but due to recent grading work, the unpaved portion is actually in better condition than the road which leads to it.
 Following this section for roughly 8km will bring you past the historical homestead of Ewan Moberly, a warden station, and then a small parking/turn-around area next to Corral Creek.